T-Mads/Budget-Control-Sample/README.md

 Microsoft and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel, or otherwise.

+For the sake of good order, Microsoft will assume no cost or legally binding obligations in connection with this content.
+Furthermore Microsoft does not constitute a guarantee or endorsement regarding the services provided by using this content.